 If you want to proceed without mediation, meet with a Residence Life staff member to complete the suite change request form together.

-All suite change requests are subject to availability and may be subject to a room change fee.
+All suite change requests are subject to availability and if approved have a $100 room change fee.

 Find the Suite Change Request Form in ErezLife.